Escape! The Story of the Great Houdini

 Author Sid Fleischman has been a professional magician, and he knew the subject's wife.
 So he has both a personal and professional connection to his material, and it shows on nearly every page.
 In this lively, entertaining biography, Fleischman does more than just retell the major events of Houdini's life, and even more than separate myth from fact (a tricky job in this case).
 He carefully walks readers through the evidence and his own reasoning process, making good use of his insider knowledge along the way.

 He includes numerous photographs, some from his personal collection published here for the first time.
 And he uses his well-known humor and some novelistic writing techniques to make this bio what all of them ought to be: an engrossing story.
-Put this one on that special shelf -- so far it's way too small -- of biographies that kids will actually get excited about.

 Families can talk about...